TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 4. Simulation must be a GUI

 Beyond that, there's really no hard-and-fast requirements.
-All I ask is that solution are minimal.
+All I ask is that solutions are minimal.
 In other words, don't worry about command line options or GUI elements.
 Keep it simple.
 Remember, the goal is to show off language features.